-Canon 1D versus Ricoh GR II
+Canon 1D vs Ricoh GR II

-The Canon EOS-1D and the Ricoh GR II are two digital cameras that were announced, respectively, in September 2001 and June 2015.
+The Canon EOS-1D and the Ricoh GR II are two digital cameras that were officially introduced, respectively, in September 2001 and June 2015.
 The 1D is a DSLR, while the GR II is a fixed lens compact.
 The cameras are based on an APS-H (1D) and an APS-C (GR II) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Ricoh provides 16.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Ricoh provides 16.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Ricoh GR II

 An illustration of the physical size and weight of the Canon 1D and the Ricoh GR II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Ricoh GR II is considerably smaller (70 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the GR II does not feature any corresponding weather-sealing.